papatangosierra/serifu/README.md

 A Text Line is meant to represent one piece of contiguous text on the page.
 A single word balloon, a caption, a footnote---all of these would be represented by a Text Line.

+A Text Line's **Source** (notionally, the character speaking the line) is the text that precedes the colon (`:`).

 A Text Line may be given an optional **Style**, which is indicated by a forward slash character after the Source, before the colon:

     Kyosuke/Excited: A-Ayukawa...!

 A Text Style would typically be used to indicate an alternate font or typographical style from the way a given Text Line would normally appear.

+Source and Style labels may contain spaces, and can use any alphabetic or numeric characters, but the only punctuation characters permitted are `'`, `-`, and `&`.

 Different projects have different levels of specificity they require in a script, and Serifu's Source and Style fields are meant to be freeform enough to accommodate a wide variety of editorial needs.